Skip to Content

 I mentioned that paperwhites can be tall and top heavy, leading to them flopping over.
 One way to prevent this is by using a tall cylindrical container.
 You can also tie them together with a ribbon or twine to keep them standing up.

 A great trick, though, is to use alcohol.
-As soon as the bulbs begin to sprout and grow, drain the water and replace it with a solution of 1 part alcohol with 1 part water.
+If you’re growing your bulbs in water, ss soon as the bulbs begin to sprout, drain the water and replace it with a solution of 1 part alcohol to 1 part water.
 Use something like vodka or gin since it’s clear.
 Ultimately you just need something that has a 40% alcohol content.

-What this solution does is essentially stunts the growth of your paperwhites.
-I’ll be using a plant water solution for one batch and an alcohol solution for another.
+This solution stunts the growth of your paperwhites.
 The goal is to stunt the growth enough so that the stems will be shorter and less likely to fall over, but not so much that it kills the plant or prevents it from flowering.

 paperwhites growing in water and soil